-In 2017, 34 to 36 chicks are estimated to have reached fledging age this season and 25 to 27 are estimated to have survived to fledge from the colony.
-Productivity was thus 0.20 to 0.21 fledglings per nest, 0.22 to 0.29 per pair.
-Although relatively low, this was slightly higher than last year and a substantial increase over that of 2012 when fledgling success was severely limited by predation and mortality to only nine fledglings (Patton 2012, 2016).
+In 2018, only 12 to 15 chicks are estimated to have reached fledging age and to have survived to fledge from the colony.
+Productivity was thus 0.11 to 0.13 fledglings per nest, 0.12 to 0.15 per pair.
+Although low, this was slightly higher than that of 2012 when fledgling success was severely limited by predation and mortality to only nine fledglings (Patton 2012).

 Figure 4 depicts daily numbers of hatchings and observed numbers of fledglings.
-The temporal distribution of hatching reflected the early pulse of nesting and corresponding hatching of

-88 percent of the chicks from 20 May to 16 June.
+The temporal distribution of hatching reflected the early pulse of nesting and corresponding hatching of 99 percent of the chicks from 29 May to 19 June.
 This pattern in hatching numbers is in turn reflected in the numbers of fledglings three weeks later.
 However, the contrast between the two curves is notable, with daily numbers of observed fledglings reduced from earlier hatching numbers due to mortality and predation limiting the number of chicks reaching fledging age.
 Fledglings generally remain at the colony site for two weeks after first flying, as reflected in the number of observed fledglings peaking later than three weeks after the peak of hatching.
 Fledgling numbers dropped as the young gained flight experience and dispersed from the colony with the adults.
 The late season variations in day-to-day observed numbers of fledglings indicated dispersal to foraging and roosting areas and return visits to the colony site.
+As noted previously, the breeding season was of shorter duration than usual this year.